-“Would you have the courage go to war?”
+“Do I have the courage go to war?”

 For Vietnam veteran Alan Christie, serving his country was something he couldn’t wait to do – but it has come at a cost.